rashmisagar/java-api-tests/README.md

 ## Running the Tests

-The tests can be run individually from the test file or through the `testng.xml` file.
+The tests can be run through the `testng.xml` file.
 This file is a TestNG configuration file that specifies which test methods to run.

 Here are the steps to run the tests: